STOCKSCH 256 (290STC) (3 credits)

 - Understand an Indigenized, socio-history of Indigenous Food Systems.

-Weekly Content:
+Content:

 Week 1: Introduction to Indigenous Food Systems

-Week 2: Since Time Immemorial: Indigenous Histories of Land & Food
+Week 2: Since Time Immemorial – Indigenous Histories of Land & Food

 Week 4: Indigenous Agronomy & Ethnobotany

-Week 6: Indigenous Foodways: Harvest and Preservation
+Week 7: Indigenous Foodways – Harvest and Preservation

-Week 7: Settler Violence and Disruptions to Indigeneity & Food Systems
+Week 8: Settler Violence and Disruptions to Indigeneity & Food Systems

-Week 8: Consequences of Settler-colonialism on Indigenous Health & Food Systems
+Week 9: Consequences of Settler-colonialism on Indigenous Health & Food Systems

-Week 9: Impacts of Climate Change on Indigenous Landscapes & Food Systems
+Week 11: Impacts of Climate Change on Indigenous Landscapes & Food Systems